About the Author

-Metals stocks give investors exposure to the raw materials that power the global economy.
+Metals stocks are publicly traded companies that produce the raw metals the global economy needs.
 These companies mine, process, and transform metals that are essential to everything from construction and manufacturing to technology and transportation.

 The sector spans a wide range of businesses.
 Some companies focus on precious metals like gold, silver, platinum, and palladium.
 Others produce industrial metals such as copper, iron ore, and aluminum, or turn raw materials into higher-value products, such as steel.
 Many metals companies operate integrated businesses that blur the line between mining and manufacturing.

 Because metals touch so many industries, the sector offers a mix of growth, income, and diversification opportunities, along with the volatility that comes with commodity exposure.
-Below, we take a closer look at how metals stocks work and which ones stand out for investors today.
+Below, we take a closer look at which metal stocks stand out for investors today.

-A handful of metals companies stand out as leaders in the industry by focusing on keeping costs down to maximize the value of the metals they produce.
-Here are five top metal stocks worthy of investor consideration:
+Many companies mine or produce metals.
+However, a handful of metals companies stand out as leaders in the industry by focusing on keeping costs down to maximize the value of the metals they produce.
+Here are five top metal stocks worthy of investor consideration this year:

 | Name and ticker | Market cap | Dividend yield | Industry |